The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/paramus-nj-221-south-dr.md

 latitudeLongitude = ["40.95811392","-74.05659158"]
 +++

 ***221 South Dr, Store #482*** was a *Chuck E. Cheese's Pizza/Chuck E. Cheese's* in Paramus, New Jersey.
 It was located in a small plaza across from the Bergen Town Center.
-The store would be relocated to {{< wiki-link "Paramus, NJ (275 Route 4 West)" >}} which opened on December 26, 2011 with a Studio C Beta, 16m and still operates to this day.
+The store would be relocated to [Paramus, NJ (275 Route 4 West)] which opened on December 26, 2011 with a Studio C Beta, 16m and still operates to this day.

 ## History